 2012 – present

-In the lower half is the phrase “University of California Riverside Highlanders”, located in the form of an arch.
+The lower half is the phrase “University of California Riverside Highlanders,” located in the form of an arch.
 The first and last letters in the word “Riverside” are very large.
 The nickname “Highlanders” is depicted on a separate white ribbon.
 In 2012, the inscription was significantly reduced, and the talisman disappeared.
-The bear’s place was taken by a monogram from the intertwined “U” and “C.” Only the yellow Riverside, curved upward in the form of an arc, remains at the bottom.
+A monogram took the bear’s place from the intertwined “U” and “C.” Only the yellow Riverside, curved upward in the form of an arc, remains at the bottom.